Life As a Conveyor Operator or Tender

-Conveyor Operator or Tender Example Control or tend conveyors or conveyor systems that move materials or products to and from stockpiles, processing stations, departments, or vehicles.
+Conveyor Operator or Tender Definition Control or tend conveyors or conveyor systems that move materials or products to and from stockpiles, processing stations, departments, or vehicles.
 May control speed and routing of materials or products.

 - Move, assemble, and connect hoses or nozzles to material hoppers, storage tanks, conveyor sections or chutes, and pumps.